ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 });
 ```

 Parsing the actual keys is very simple, thankfully.
-The AES and 3DES keys are parsed in the exact same way, and IV literally just needs to be read from a pointer:
+The AES and 3DES keys are parsed in the exact same way, and the IV literally just needs to be read from a pointer:

 ```javascript
 function getKey(ptr) {